Summer Holiday Grocery Savings

 Almost all of these items are almost always on sale during every holiday, although many have better sales pricing popping up throughout the year and savvy shoppers might want to shop around for most of these items.
 Batteries and grilling items are on sale only during some holidays.

 Use these sales to your advantage.
 Plan ahead, know how much you need & use of items, which is a great price in your area, and what a good deal is.
 If you have a party in the near future, buy your paper goods ahead (unless you’re going themed).
-Super Bowl Holiday-themed items are one thing that is usually best bought during after-holiday sales, although many of those items for the Super Bowl may not be available at your regular grocery.
+Holiday-themed items are one thing that is usually best bought during after-holiday sales.

 Batteries: